Clean case data

 library(cleanepi)

-which can be done by following the guidelines outlined in the Read case data episode.
-This involves loading
+This can be done by following the guidelines outlined in the Read case data episode.
+It involves loading

 content.